mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 Implementation could easily be added for UWP, WinUI and Blazor.
 I will leave this task to someone who is going to use it with such framework.

+Contributions are also welcomed to add unit tests and automated builds.

+Todo: Avalonia Open/Save dialogs need to display validation messages based on settings.